KenXBS/XBS/README.md

 ## <a name="WhatIsXBS" /> What is XBS?

-XBS is a generic application development platform, to design and execute dynamic, modular applications: from simple desktop application, web application, to large distributed enterprise system.
+XBS is a PML-based application development platform, to design and execute dynamic, modular applications: from simple desktop application, web application, to large distributed enterprise system.
 XBS is a complete application development environment.
 It provides visual IDE, Application
 Server, application execution management console, and application unit-test framework.